 (1) (2) (3) (4) (5) (6) (7) (8) (9)

 SI.
-Project Name Financial Project Total Amount Cumulative Status of

-No. ID of the year in duration Spent on amount the project-

-project which the project was allocated for the the project in reporting Spent at the end of Completed/ Ongoing
+No. Project ID Name of the project Financial year in which the project was commenced Project duration Total amount allocated for the project (in Rs.)
+Amount Spent on the project in reporting Financial year (in Rs.)
+Cumulative amount Spent at the end of reporting Financial year (in Rs.)
+Status of the project- Completed/ Ongoing

-commenced project Financial year Oligonig

-(in Rs.) (in Rs.)
-Financial year

-(in Rs.)

 NIL